AxelUser/maltsev.space/src/posts/008-bloom-filters-pt1/index.md

 ## Optimizing Hash Functions

-As we discussed earlier, the key to an efficient Bloom filter lies in having _k_ independent hash functions.
-The more independent and well-distributed these functions are, the lower the chance of false positives.
-But while that sounds great in theory, it's much trickier in practice — both conceptually and computationally.
+As we discussed earlier, the key to an efficient Bloom filter lies in having k independent and uniformly distributed hash functions.
+The more evenly they spread their outputs across the bit array, the lower the risk of false positives.

+While this idea is elegant in theory, it’s more complicated in practice — creating and computing many truly independent hash functions can be both conceptually challenging and computationally expensive.

 Designing good hash functions isn’t something most engineers do every day.
 Creating a brand new hash function that minimizes collisions and evenly spreads values across the bit array is far from trivial.
 And Bloom filters typically require at least two hash functions — sometimes even four or more depending on your workload and the nature of the data you're adding.